pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p class="location">Insert new NOTE below Table 350 as follows:</p>

 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="69">NOTE: the definition of page-piece dictionary keys was updated to also support the same definition as in ISO 32000-1:2008 to allow easier document upgrades to PDF 2.0, however second-class names are strongly recommend.</ins>
+<ins onMouseEnter="mouseEnter(this)" data-issue="69" data-iso="approved">NOTE: the definition of page-piece dictionary keys was updated to also support the same definition as in ISO 32000-1:2008 to allow easier document upgrades to PDF 2.0, however second-class names are strongly recommend.</ins>
 </p>

 <h2 id="H14.6">14.6 Marked content</h2>